Medical Malpractice Lawyer Delray Beach

 What should I do after an accident?

 Florida has time limits, called statutes of limitations, that apply to personal injury cases.
-In mostcases, you havefour yearsfrom the date of the injury to file a lawsuit.
-It’s important to act earlyso you don’t miss the deadlin
+In most cases, you have TWO YEARS from the date of the injury to file a lawsuit.
+It’s important to act early, so you don’t miss the deadline.